fpt-corp/ai-marketplace/Responses API.md

-> OpenAI's most advanced interface for generating model responses.
-Supports text and image inputs, and text outputs.
-Create stateful interactions with the model, using the output of previous responses as input.
-Extend the model's capabilities with built-in tools for file search, web search, computer use, and more.
-Allow the model access to external systems and data using function calling.
+> Responses API is OpenAI's most advanced interface for generating model responses:
+> - Support text and image inputs, and text outputs.
+> - Create stateful interactions with the model, using the output of previous responses as input.
+> - Extend the model's capabilities with built-in tools for file search, web search, computer use, and more.
+> - Allow the model access to external systems and data using function calling.

-### cURL
+## cURL
 ```bash
 curl --location 'https://mkp-api.fptcloud.com/v1/responses' \
 --header 'Content-Type: application/json' \